splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/config-k8s-for-java.rst

         kubectl create namespace petclinic

-This namespace helps us differentiate between the many different pods running in the cluster.
+This namespace helps you differentiate between the many different pods running in the cluster.

 .. _config-values-yaml:

 Configure the values.yaml file for the Helm Chart
 ====================================================================

-Now, we need to configure Helm to correctly install the Splunk Distribution of OpenTelemetry Collector:
+Now, you need to configure Helm to correctly install the Splunk Distribution of OpenTelemetry Collector:

 #.
-Create a new directory called :guilabel:`spring-petclinic-app` to store the files we'll use for Helm.
+Create a new directory called :guilabel:`spring-petclinic-app` to store the files for Helm.
 #.
 In the spring-petlcinic-app directory, create a file called :guilabel:`values.yaml`.
 This file stores keys and values that configure the Splunk Distribution of OpenTelemetry Collector through the Helm Chart.
 #.
 Using the following table, add keys and values to values.yaml: